Axia-Tech/AXIA-wiki/docs/general/glossary.md

 ## WebAssembly

 An instruction format for a virtual, stack-based machine.
-AXIACoin Runtime Modules are compiled to WebAssembly.
+AXIA Runtime Modules are compiled to WebAssembly.
 Also known as Wasm.

 ## Witness